 In our late 1990s interview for my book Victory Deferred, Williams said, “If they’re not going to do it [prevention for gay men of color], then goddamn it, we can do it for ourselves.
 We’re not crippled!
 We have power.
 That’s why we created the National Task Force on AIDS Prevention—to do it for ourselves.”

 Reggie Williams didn’t look like anyone’s idea of an AIDS “victim” because he didn’t think of, or present, himself as a victim.
 He definitely understood how society had victimized him.
 But he wasn’t buying into victimhood.
-He wore his hair in cornrows and dreads, incorporated traditional African clothing into his attire, and showed the world what a black gay man with HIV “looked like” when he defined himself—and didn’t allow others to define him based on their own stereotypes of any of his various identities: black, gay, or person with HIV.
+He wore his hair in cornrows and dreads, incorporated traditional African clothing into his attire, and showed the world what a Black gay man with HIV “looked like” when he defined himself—and didn’t allow others to define him based on their stereotypes of any of his various identities: Black, gay, or person living with HIV.

 It wasn’t easy.
 “I know what it is to have low self-esteem and not feel like your life has value,” Williams told me.
 “I’ve been there.
 I grew up in the ghetto, so I know what it’s like.”

-It’s about seizing control of the narrative about yourself, and insisting on authoring your life story yourself—not allowing others to tell the story for you, particularly those who devalue or dismiss you because of their stereotypes about “someone like you.”
+Taking control of your own story is about seizing the narrative about yourself, and insisting that you alone get to tell the story—and not allowing others to tell the story for you, particularly those who devalue or dismiss you because of their stereotypes about “someone like you.”